Ambrose Forth: Irish Court of Admiralty

 In 1575 the Lord High Admiral, Edward Clinton, 1st Earl of Lincoln, created a separate, though subordinate, Court of Admiralty in Ireland.
 His reason for taking this step was the lack of any Irish Court which could try cases of piracy, or deal with the disposition of prize ships.
 Forth, given his own and his brother's knowledge of civil law (which encompassed admiralty law), and enjoying the respect of several leading English statesmen, was an obvious choice to be the first judge of the new Court, and proved to be a good one.
 He was a conscientious and hard-working official, travelling regularly to Munster and Connacht in the course of his duties, and setting up a subsidiary Court of Admiralty in Munster.

 Piracy was an endemic problem in Ireland, and Forth was naturally troubled by it.
-Although he himself had been appointed the Admiralty judge largely to deal with the problem, he apparently thought that his powers were inadequate.
+Although he had been appointed the Admiralty judge largely to deal with the problem, he apparently thought that his powers were inadequate.
 In 1586 he wrote to his English counterpart, Sir Julius Caesar, describing the problem of pirates "in several towns", and pleading for a special commission to be set up to try Irish pirates.